Vivek09Chahal/Music_Genere-Recognition/README.md

 # GitHub Codespaces ♥️ Jupyter Notebooks

-Welcome to your shiny new codespace!
+Welcome to your Music Genere Recognition 🎵🎵 repository!
 We've got everything fired up and running for you to explore Python and Jupyter notebooks.

-You've got a blank canvas to work on from a git perspective as well.
-There's a single initial commit with what you're seeing right now - where you go from here is up to you!

-Everything you do here is contained within this one codespace.
-There is no repository on GitHub yet.
-If and when you’re ready you can click "Publish Branch" and we’ll create your repository and push up your project.
-If you were just exploring then and have no further need for this code then you can simply delete your codespace and it's gone forever.
+main.ipynb is python notebook contain codo which recognize the genere of the music by understanding it

+the accuracy of the model is 0.68 percent trained on the data set of GTZAN dataset

+you can check it out and will be glad if you can improve it more and will able to increase it's accuracy